Skip to main content

 2. Invite Team Members

-• Owner — full access, can delete workspace.
+• Owner — full access, can delete workspace, bind/unbind repo.

-• Admin — can manage members and settings.
+• Admin — can manage members, bind/unbind repo, change settings.

 • Member — can create decisions, claim work packages, use MCP.